gohdan/feedbackra/README.md

 * feedback_form_sample_response_error: will be shown if message will not be successfully sent;
 * feedback_form_sample_response: will be shown if message will not be successfully sent.

+You have to replace "sample" with your form name.

 You can look at the example at http://feedbackra.gohdan.ru